 The Master of Arts in Teaching English is designed for individuals who hold a bachelor's degree in English or a related area and/or have a provisional teaching certificate in the discipline.
 The degree offers two tracks of study.
-The initial certification program will prepare interested persons to receive a master's degree and provide them the opportunity to become certified to teach secondary English.
+The initial certification program will prepare interested persons to receive a master's degree and provide them the opportunity to become certified to teach secondary English in grades 6-12.
 The non-certification track prepares educators to teach at the post-secondary level.

 The program consists of English content and methods courses, professional studies classes, and field-based clinical experiences.
-Upon completion of the program, graduates will be awarded the M.A.T. degree and the opportunity for teacher certification in grades 6-12 English.
+Upon completion of the program, graduates will be awarded the M.A.T. degree in English.